Congratulations on your forthcoming marriage! We are pleased that you have chosen to celebrate it here at Saint John the Evangelist Catholic Church.

 - There will be no pressure on the non-Catholic party to become Catholic.

-Wedding Preparation Outside of St. John the Evangelist
+Wedding Preparation Outside of Saint John the Evangelist

-There are additional requirements for those couples who are related to a St. John Parishioner AND completing their marriage preparation at a Catholic Church other than St. John the Evangelist.
+There are additional requirements for those couples who are related to a St. John Parishioner AND completing their marriage preparation at a Catholic Church other than Saint John the Evangelist.

 Prior to securing a wedding date on our church calendar, the couple will need a letter of permission from the current pastor of the Catholic Church they now attend.
 The letter must: